rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

   ], caption: "Ratio vs Frequency",
 ) <ratiovsfrequency>

-The scaled frequency for each mode was then calculated as
+The scaled frequency for each mode was then calculated as,
 $ f_i^"scaled" = s(f_i^"ANSYS") · f_i^"ANSYS" $

 #figure(